All GLP-1 medications from licensed 503A pharmacies Browse Products

 Do I really need to take progress photos?

-You do not have to, but you will almost certainly be glad you did.
+You don't have to, but you'll almost certainly be glad you did.
 Progress photos capture changes that are invisible in the mirror and unmeasurable by a scale.
-They are one of the most powerful motivation tools available during a long-term weight management protocol.
+They're one of the most powerful motivation tools available during a long-term weight management protocol.

 What if I am uncomfortable taking body photos?